plotdb/uploadr/README.md

 both function should return a promise. `adopt` can be used to

  - return rejected promise to prevent file to be uploaded / downloaded
- - track upload / download
+ - track uploads / downloads

 The following is an example of using `adopt` in native provider: